ICDR-Tanzania

 Leadership

-Vice Co-Chairs of Education: Amanda Landry and Emma Allen
+Vice Chair of Education: Emma Allen

 Vice Chair of Finance: Jennifer Crouchman